tiferrei/PEDASI/docs/source/guide_administrator.rst

  2. Go to the administrator pages at https://<server_address>/admin
  3. Select *Users* from the *PROFILES* subsection to display a list of all system users
  4. Select the user account you wish to change, to edit that user's profile
- 5. Under the *Groups* section under *Permissions*, select *Data Provider* or *Application Provider* and select the right arrow to add this role to the use r's profile
+ 5. Under the *Groups* section under *Permissions*, select *Data Provider* or *Application Provider* and select the right arrow to add this role to the user's profile
  6. Select *SAVE* at the bottom of the page